rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^before]: See my posts about maybe and alternative overuse [_add_blank_target patterns-of-erroneous-code](/tags/patterns-of-erroneous-code.html)

-In contrast, to a pragmatist error output is an (important) observation.
+In contrast, to an experienced pragmatist error output is an (important) observation.
 It is a pragmatic thing to do to know _what_ went wrong.

 [^falsehood]: I am not a logician, I vaguely remember some versions of logic that allow multiple moralities, in particular one where there was _lax_ in addition to _false_.
 Few (even) mathematicians will know these.